 Christian M. Theissen

 Christian M. Theissen is a partner in White & Case's International Arbitration Practice Group.
-Based in Frankfurt, Christian assists clients both with international arbitration and litigation proceedings.
-He specializes in disputes relating to tech projects, supply contracts and supply chains (including ESG aspects), delay / liability issues, sports law, and post-M&A matters.
+Christian assists clients both with international arbitration and litigation proceedings.
+He specializes in disputes relating to tech projects, supply contracts and supply chains (including ESG aspects), delay / liability issues, post-M&A matters, and sports law.
 Christian's practice is tech-focused and Legal 500 praises his "remarkable expertise in technology-focused industries".

 Christian regularly acts as counsel and arbitrator in arbitrations conducted under various arbitration rules (e.g. ICC, DIS, VIAC, UNCITRAL) and represents clients in German state court proceedings, particularly in the second instance.

 Christian is a member and co-founder of White & Case's global "driverless cars" group.
 Since 2012, Christian has been focusing on the legal aspects of "autonomous driving".
 He regularly speaks at conferences and client seminars about arbitration and supply-chain topics, as well as liability related to new tech developments like smart cities, 5G, autonomous driving, etc.